iconindicators/appindicators/CONTRIBUTING.md

 ## Introduction

-This project produces the following `appindicators` for `Ubuntu 20.04` and similar:
+This project produces the following `appindicators` for `Ubuntu 20.04` et al:
 - `indicatorfortune`
 - `indicatorlunar`
 - `indicatoronthisday`